 Chrome will add the detail

-As the UK’s leading specialist in chrome plating of plastic components for the automotive sector, we are all for development of new and better technologies to improve the driving experience.
+As the UK’s leading specialist in plastic chrome plating for the automotive sector, we are all for development of new and better technologies to improve the driving experience.
 On reflection mirror cameras will be an advantage for almost all drivers, of all vehicles, with the potential to record footage on the move too, only adding to safety and security of all road users.

 In the end, the cost is likely to make camera mirrors, an optional extra to start with.
 But as manufacturers move to a subscription model for features included as standard even if not ordered by the customer, camera mirrors could be another profitable choice for manufacturers.